Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Estimation of indicators on social exclusion and poverty, as well as Pareto tail modeling for empirical income distributions.

-distrEx — by Matthias Kohl, 3 months ago
+distrEx — by Matthias Kohl, a year ago

 Extensions of Package 'distr'